tumagonx/nwjs_docs_old/Window.md

 Toggle the kiosk mode.

-### Window.showDevTools(id, headless)
+### Window.showDevTools([id, headless])

 Open the devtools to inspect the window.

 The optional `id` argument is supported since v0.6.0.
 It should be the value of `id` attribute of any `iframe` element in the window.
 It can be used to limit the devtools window to inspect only the iframe.
+If `id` is empty string, this feature is not effective.

 The optional `headless` argument is supported since v0.6.0.
 When it is `true`, the Devtools window will not be opened.
 Instead, a `devtools-opened` will be sent to the `Window` object after Devtools is ready.